 The main barriers to European offshore wind project development include:

-- Technical issues relating to the construction of the wind parks, including transport of turbines, turbine supports depending on the type of seabed, meteorological restrictions on building a wind farm (often limited to a few months of the year in Northern Europe), connecting the wind park to the mainland, and so on.
+- Technical issues relating to the construction of the wind farms, including transport of turbines, turbine supports depending on the type of seabed, meteorological restrictions on building a wind farm (often limited to a few months of the year in Northern Europe), and connecting the wind park to the mainland;

-- Lack of smarter foundation types for deeper waters (>20m)
+- Lack of smarter foundation types for deeper waters (>20m); and

 Despite these issues, firms are moving offshore in some European markets, driven by high resources, limited onshore potential or even government pressure.
-As a result, it is estimated that the market will draw near to 10% of total installed wind power within the next decade.
+As a result, it is estimated that the market will draw near to 10 per cent of total installed wind power within the next decade.

 Although Germany, the UK and Sweden are positioned to become the largest European offshore markets, other markets are now also ready to move offshore, exploiting existing resources.
 France’s first offshore projects are due to be commissioned in 2008-2010, while in Spain several initiatives have been launched by key IPPs and utilities for large-scale projects, mainly in the Sea of Trafalgar and off the coast of Valencia.
 In Italy, Enel claims that it will develop a 150–200 MW wind farm in the Mediterranean.

-Fig 2.10: Europe Offshore Market Installed and Targets by Country, Source: Governments, Emerging Energy Research.
+Fig 2.12: Europe Offshore Market Installed and Targets by Country

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.